broadinstitute/gatk-sv/website/docs/modules/filter_genotypes.md

 ```
 gs://gatk-sv-resources-public/hg38/v0/sv-resources/resources/v1/gatk-sv-recalibrator.aou_phase_1.v1.model
 ```
 See the SV "Genotype Filter" section on page 34 of the [All of Us Genomic Quality Report C2022Q4R9 CDR v7](https://support.researchallofus.org/hc/en-us/articles/4617899955092-All-of-Us-Genomic-Quality-Report-ARCHIVED-C2022Q4R9-CDR-v7) for further details on model training.
+The generation and release of this model was made possible by the All of Us program (see [here](/docs/acknowledgements)).

 ### SL scores